Part 1 - Due diligence: the first steps towards securing a suitable new partner

 - Request a full employment or training history

-- Obtain an explanation of any gaps between periods of employment or training
+- Obtain an explanation of any gaps in employment or training

-- Asking for the details of individuals and/or other practices who can provide both personal and professional references.
+- Asking for the details of individuals and/or other practices who can provide personal and/or professional references

 Want to know more?